ozfortress/ozfortress_docs/docs/rules/global.md

 + Sniper scope transparency/removal of the sniper scope.
 + Large shadows and/or box shadows.
 + Entering the player model default pose (“civilian pose”).
-+ Removal/minimization of weapon sounds or particles (eg. transparent flame particles)
++ Removal/replacement of weapon sounds or particles (eg. transparent flame particles)
 + Removing map objects/props or making them transparent.
 + Malicious use of the retry command.
 + Uber Pause bug
     - A bug where medics continue to build uber during a pause whilst healing a player.
 This bug should be prevented by server plugins, but in the event it does happen, both teams should be made aware and an administrator should be contacted.

+A general rule of thumb for whether or not something is or isn't allowed is this:
+> "Is the mod/custom file/change against a general sense of competitive integrity and fairness?" **If so it is likely prohibited.**

+Please note this does not serve as a rule, and you should check with a League Admin before making use of any suspected exploit or game mechanic.

 #### Explicitly Allowed Game Modification